darnado/mega-menu-template/readme.md

 4. Replace the placeholder images for your own images or icons.
 It's preferable to use square images 40px wide and high.
 5. Save the changes.

-Check out my [YouTube channel](https://www.youtube.com/@CaledrosForge) for tutorials on how to use the template.
+Check out the following [YouTube video](https://www.youtube.com/watch?v=Lmhbk9J7D-g) for instructions on how to use the template.

 ## :scroll: License